olinley/oliarchibald/src/index.md

 socialImage: ''

 ---
-I'm a technical and strategy based SEO consultant with 10 years experience.
+Technical and strategy based SEO consultant with 10 years experience.

-Available for freelance SEO support, either for one-off projects or on a retainer basis
+I'm available for freelance SEO support, either on a one-off project or retainer basis.